sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 extra.author = "Shaojie Xiang and Katy Voor" extra.bio = """
   [Shaojie Xiang](https://github.com/Hecmay) is a 2nd year ECE PhD student researching on programming language and distributed system.
-  [Katy Voor](https://github.com/kavoor) is a Senior interested in Compilers and Systems Programming.
-She enjoys playing soccer and exploring Ithaca in her free time.
+  [Katy Voor](https://github.com/kavoor) is a senior interested in compilers and computer architecture.
 """
 +++

 ===
 ## Introduction